 To avoid seeing any more alerts from your security software about CCleaner, or if there is no Allow in the alert, please make an exception for CCleaner in the security software.
 You may need to do this in multiple areas depending on the detection being made.

-Note: We continously test CCleaner to ensure that it contains no spyware or adware.
+Note: We continuously test CCleaner to ensure that it contains no spyware or adware.

 5. You see a User Account Control dialog box when you run CCleaner:

-Modern versions of Windows use the User Account Control (UAC) feature to prevent users from accidentally running spyware or malware or making major changes to how Windows runs (see here for more information).
+Modern Windows versions use the User Account Control (UAC) feature to prevent users from accidentally running spyware or malware or making major changes to how Windows runs (see here for more information).
 It does so by asking you to confirm when you are about to run certain programs.